2 jurors dropped from Chauvin trial after $27M settlement

 “The similarities are incredible.
 The exact same behavior in two incidents, almost one year apart,” Nelson said.

 Paramedics who examined Floyd in 2019 warned him that his blood pressure was dangerously high, putting him at risk for a heart attack or stroke, and took him to a hospital for examination.
-Nelson argued that shows Floyd knew that swallowing drugs might result in going to the hospital rather than jail.
+Nelson argued that shows Floyd knew that swallowing drugs could land him in the hospital rather than jail.

 But prosecutor Matthew Frank argued that evidence from the 2019 arrest was prejudicial.
 He called it “the desperation of the defense to smear Mr. Floyd’s character, to show that what he struggled with an opiate addiction like so many Americans do, is really evidence of bad character.”

-Note: This story has been corrected to show the judge will rule on admitting a previous Floyd arrest on Friday, not Thursday.